 A jacket's breathability is typically determined by a few factors: the type of face fabric used, the type of liner used, the kind and amount of insulation, and mechanical venting options like zippers, pit zips, fleece side panels, etc.

-The Arc'teryx Allium Insulated Jacket's face fabric is a 50-denier recycled stretch nylon in a plain weave.
+The Allium Insulated Jacket's face fabric is a 50-denier recycled stretch nylon in a plain weave.
 While nylon itself is not a very breathable material, the use of a stretchy plain weave will help with the circulation of air, and the choice of a 50-denier fabric means it will better stand up to abuse the Allium might take when worn as an outer layer (ski edges, rogue branches, metal chairlift backs, etc.).
 The jacket's lining is a 20-denier recycled nylon, also stretchy and in a plain weave.

 Mechanical ventilation on the Allium is limited.
 There are no armpit zippers to help dump heat, and the jacket's main zipper is one-way only.
 There are no fleece side or back panels, either.
 Stick with the Atom SL or Proton Hybrid Hoody if you require maximum breathability.